-Principal: Randall Booker Grade Span: 9-12
+Principal: Richard Kitchens Grade Span: 9-12

 This executive summary of the School Accountability Report Card (SARC) is intended to provide parents and community members with a quick snapshot of school accountability.
-The data presented in this report are reported for the 2009-10 school year (except the School Finances and School completion data that are reported for the 2008-09 school year).
+The data presented in this report are reported for the 2011-12 school year.
 For additional information about the school, parents and community members should review the entire SARC or contact the school Principal or the District Office.